ttappr/socialx/README.md

 # socialx
-Solves problems related to "[Kirkman's Schoolgirl Problem](https://en.wikipedia.org/wiki/Kirkman%27s_schoolgirl_problem)", assuming that with the given parameters the problem actually *is solvable*.
-I give a couple examples below for solvable configurations.
+Solves problems related to "[Kirkman's Schoolgirl Problem](https://en.wikipedia.org/wiki/Kirkman%27s_schoolgirl_problem)", assuming the given parameters are solvable, or the number of rounds chosen to solve for is limited.
 The program should take less than a second to find a solution, but if it's taking considerably longer, pressing [ctrl]-C will terminate it and it will print the best solution arrived at so far.

+This program can quickly solve the schoolgirl problem with its original parameters, but in the decades since it was first published it has been solved from more than 7 rounds.
+This program will take considerably more time to find a solution beyond 7 if it even can.

 ```console
 usage: socialx [-h] | [-a A] [-p P] [-g G] [-r R]